portworx/lcfs/lcfs/README.md

 applications to trace actual operations during any time period.

 Memory usage on a per layer basis is tracked and reported as well.

+Similarly, count of files of different types in every layer is maintained.
+Also count of I/Os issued by each layer is tracked.